coq/stdlib-test/doc/sphinx/addendum/extraction.rst

 **Inlining and printing of a constant declaration:**

-The user can explicitly ask for a :term:`constant` to be extracted by two means:
+The user can explicitly ask for a constant to be extracted by two means:

   * by mentioning it on the extraction command line

-  * by extracting the whole Coq module of this :term:`constant`.
+  * by extracting the whole Coq module of this constant.

-In both cases, the declaration of this :term:`constant` will be present in the produced file.
-But this same :term:`constant` may or may not be inlined in the following terms, depending on the automatic/custom inlining mechanism.
+In both cases, the declaration of this constant will be present in the produced file.
+But this same constant may or may not be inlined in the following terms, depending on the automatic/custom inlining mechanism.

-For the :term:`constants <constant>` non-explicitly required but needed for dependency reasons, there are two cases:
+For the constant non-explicitly required but needed for dependency reasons, there are two cases:

-  * If an inlining decision is taken, whether automatically or not, all occurrences of this :term:`constant` are replaced by its extracted :term:`body`, and this :term:`constant` is not declared in the generated file.
+  * If an inlining decision is taken, whether automatically or not, all occurrences of this constant are replaced by its extracted body, and this constant is not declared in the generated file.

-  * If no inlining decision is taken, the :term:`constant` is normally declared in the produced file.
+  * If no inlining decision is taken, the constant is normally declared in the produced file.

 Extra elimination of useless arguments